SRT / VTT / ASS Subtitle Formats

 SRT Format Limitations

-- No Text Formatting: Cannot directly set colors, fonts, etc., requiring style adjustments through the player or other tools.
+- No Text Formatting: Cannot directly set colors, fonts, etc., requiring style adjustments by the player or other tools.

 VTT Subtitle Format

-WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, designed specifically for online video.
-It is more powerful than the SRT format, supporting attributes such as styles, annotations, multiple languages, and location information.
-The subtitle file format suffix is .vtt
+WebVTT (Web Video Text Tracks) is a subtitle format for HTML5 video elements, specifically designed for online video.
+It is more powerful than the SRT format, supporting attributes such as styles, annotations, multiple languages, and position information.
+The subtitle file format extension is .vtt

 .
-However, it cannot be directly embedded in video and must be referenced in the <video> element of HTML.
+However, it cannot be directly embedded in videos and must be referenced in the <video> tag in HTML.

 VTT Format Structure

 VTT files are similar to SRT, but with more features.
-VTT files start with WEBVTT
+VTT files begin with WEBVTT

-followed by 1 blank line, and use the .
+followed by a blank line and use a .

 to separate seconds and milliseconds.